 - Caring for the home: performing housekeeping and laundry duties or arranging for services

 - Managing finances: difficulty paying bills on time, paying mortgage/rent, budgeting, etc.

 - Shopping: not being able to grocery shop or shop for other necessities.
 Able to manage transportation of purchases from the store to their home

 - Using transportation: being able to drive or use public transportation for appointments, shopping, etc.

 Together, ADLs and IADLs represent the skills and abilities that elder seniors usually need to manage and live on their own independently.

-When assessing an older person’s functions, rehabilitation specialists, doctors, and geriatric social workers,will assess ADLs and IADLs to determine the abilities of the patient and whether or not additional care is required.
-Some difficulties can occur when managing IADLs in those with dementias and early Alzheimer’s.
-Assessing IADLs is a helpful guide in a diagnosing and evaluating a patient, which can determine what kind of assistance an older person may need on a day-to-day basis.
+When assessing an older person’s functions, rehabilitation specialists, doctors, and geriatric social workers will assess ADLs and IADLs to determine the abilities of the patient and whether or not additional care is required.
+Some difficulties can occur when managing IADLs in those with dementia and early Alzheimer’s.
+Assessing IADLs is a helpful guide in diagnosing and evaluating a patient, which can determine what kind of in-home care assistance an older person may need on a day-to-day basis.

-Alvita Care’s dependable and professional caregivers provide assistance with many daily living activities ensuring that you or a loved one is remaining healthy and safe, with services ranging anywhere from a few hours to 24-hours a day, 7 days a week.
+Alvita Care an NYC home health care agency provides dependable and professional caregivers who assist with many daily living activities ensuring that you or a loved one is remaining healthy and safe, with home care services ranging anywhere from a few hours to 24 hours a day, 7 days a week.